Cybersecurity Awareness Month 2023: Be Protected From These Scams

 Cybersecurity Awareness Month 2023: Scams in South Texas

 The FTC keeps track of fraud and ID theft reports in regions across the country.
-Their data reveals a concerning trend in the South Texas region.
+FTC data as reported on public.tableau.com reveals a concerning trend in the South Texas region.

 Overall during the first half of 2023, there were 21,626 reports of consumer fraud in the Houston-Sugar Land-The Woodlands metro region.
 This covers the counties of Harris, Brazoria, Fort Bend, Galveston, Montgomery, and other counties.

 Among the reported incidents, these were the Top 5 fraud categories:

 Imposters and fraudsters have many different ways of trying to exploit vulnerabilities to take advantage of consumers.
 Whether they pose as a legitimate entity or try to convince you to provide them with access to your accounts over the phone, they are constantly on the prowl looking for unsuspecting victims.

 We encourage you to be alert to these types of scams, pause before taking action to think about whether this is legitimate or not, and contact our bank if you believe that someone is attempting to gain access to your accounts.

 Because of the current trend of fraudsters initiating banking schemes in our area, Texas Gulf Bank takes cybersecurity very seriously.
 We are always looking out for the well-being of our customers to protect your identity, assets, and financial well-being.